 Open mortgages differ from closed mortgages, which charge a penalty fee if you break the mortgage, refinance, or pay off your mortgage before the full term.
 Closed mortgages allow some prepayment but are usually limited to 10-20% of the mortgage annually.

-Open mortgages are less prevalent in Canada than closed mortgages despite providing many advantages to flexible payments.
-Around 70% of Canadians select fixed-rate closed mortgages, primarily for financial stability and lower rates.
-[Source]
+Open mortgages are less prevalent in Canada than closed mortgages despite their many advantages, including flexible payments.
+According to the 2024 CMHC Mortgage Consumer Survey, 69% of Canadians select fixed-rate mortgages for financial stability and lower rates.

-Open mortgages appeal to first-time home buyers and current homeowners looking to refinance or renew their mortgages.
-If they foresee needing extra funds soon, more borrowers are considering open mortgages that allow prepayments.
+These mortgages appeal to first-time home buyers and current homeowners looking to refinance or renew their mortgages.
+More borrowers are considering mortgages that allow prepayments if they foresee needing extra funds soon.

 Open mortgages are offered in much shorter terms than closed mortgages.
 Here are the 5 terms available: